DJShankyShoe/scythe/README.md

 Browser fingerprints can be broken down to other multiple information such as header, IP, hardware, canvas hash, etc. So even if 1 or more information is missing, a proper signature can still be crafted for various use cases and confidence levels.

 ## Moving Forward
-- Using the created signature yara_block to create automated blocking capabilities
 - Integration of more SIEM tools
 - Fingerprint more information
 - Customize your own signatures easily